Pixel-papi/Inentory-Management/README.md

 ---

-_Completed in 3–5 hours as a technical assessment_
+_Completed as a technical assessment_

 </div>